 - Responding to constituent needs

 - Regulating health and safety issues

-- Investigating city agencies, when necessary
+- Investigating agencies, when necessary

 - Serving as a check against the mayor

-- Check your eligibility to be on the ballot
+- Check your eligibility to run

 - Can you keep an existing elected position?